 All The Toppings

 If you’ve never tried adding toppings to your soup, you are 100% missing out!
 Just sayin.
 It adds texture, flavor, crunch and it’s just fun and pretty, too!
-Some of my favorite toppings for this curried butternut squash soup are chopped greens – spicy ones and cilantro are my jam, roasted garlic, bacon (if you’re not Vegan), chopped nuts or Lark Ellen Farm sprouted cumin crunch trail mix, a drizzle of more coconut milk and some fresh ground pepper.
+Some of my favorite toppings for this curried butternut squash soup are chopped greens – spicy ones and cilantro are my jam, roasted garlic, bacon (if you’re not Vegan), chopped nuts or Lark Ellen Farm sprouted trail mix, a drizzle of more coconut milk and some fresh ground pepper.
 Soooo good!

 Some Other Soups To Try